Enodis/flow-docs/_sources/guides/specifying-graphs.md

     gen.values(values=range(10)) >> out.sequence(out=output)
 ```

-But the strength of this operator is demonstrated better when we take the
+But the strength of this operator is demonstrated better when create a chain,
-mean over a number of values:
+for example by taking the mean over a number of values:

 ```{code-cell}
 from flow.lib import gen, arith, out